apache/couchdb-docker/README.md

 If other configuration settings are desired, externally mount `/opt/couchdb/etc` and provide `.ini` configuration files under the `/opt/couchdb/etc/local.d` directory.

-For a CouchDB cluster you need pro provide the `NODENAME` setting as well as the erlang cookie.
+For a CouchDB cluster you need to provide the `NODENAME` setting as well as the erlang cookie.
 Settings to Erlang can be made with the environment variable `ERL_FLAGS`, e.g. `ERL_FLAGS=-setcookie "brumbrum"`.
 Further information can be found [here](http://docs.couchdb.org/en/stable/cluster/setup.html).

 ### Important notes